IIIF/cookbook-recipes/recipe/0047-homepage/index.md

 ## Example

-In this example we have a Manifest representing an object housed at the Yale Center for British Art.
+In this example we have a Manifest representing an object housed at the Getty Museum Collection.
 A `homepage` property is at the Manifest level with one entry.
 The single instance references the URL at which a user could be displayed a web page of the object’s catalog entry.

-_Greenland Falcon._ Beeswax on panel by George Stubbs.
-Credit: Yale Center for British Art, Paul Mellon Collection.
+_Laocöon_.
+Credit: Getty.

 {% include manifest_links.html viewers="Mirador, Clover" manifest="manifest.json" %}

-{% include jsonviewer.html src="manifest.json" config='data-line="10-14"' %}
+{% include jsonviewer.html src="manifest.json" config='data-line="10-24"' %}

 ## Related Recipes